1jour1vin

 Cabernet Franc

-"The perfect expression of Cabernet Franc on one of its finest terroirs!"
+“A superb expression of Cabernet Franc from one of its finest terroirs!”

-"Clos Guillot is more vibrant, with beautiful concentration, still lively tannins, and a chalky finish.
-This delightful Cabernet Franc has great aging potential."
+“Clos Guillot is more vibrant, with a beautiful concentration of flavor, still-youthful tannins, and a chalky finish.
+This delightful Cabernet Franc has real aging potential.”
 (Le Guide RVF 2025)

-Buy your Bernard Baudry wines at the best price in a private sale!
+Buy Bernard Baudry wines at the best prices in a private sale!

 Rated site